About the Book

 Two gentlemen meet in the streets of Westminster and discuss how the Duke of Buckingham was found guilty— he had defended himself eloquently but the testimonies of his surveyor, chancellor, and confessor against him overwhelmed his defense.

 The Duke of Buckingham is executed after his trial but he declares blessings upon the king and forgiveness upon those who orchestrated his fall.
+This is a key plot point where the tragedy the audience was warned about in the prologue takes place.

 News of the king’s decision to divorce Queen Katherine has spread around the kingdom.
 Anne Bullen in a conversation with an old lady expresses pity for Queen Katherine and vows to never be a queen.
 King Henry dispatches a letter to Anne Bullen, the letter bestows on her the title of Marchioness of Pembroke along with financial entitlement of one thousand pounds a year.
 The old lady tells Anne Bullen that it is only a matter of time before she gives in to the temptation of becoming queen.